 You’ll get £13.25 per hour (rising to £14.20 per hour).
 Plus, an additional £4.00 per hour while running the store.
 If you’re in London, you’ll get £14.80 rising to £15.10 per hour.

-You name it, you get it.
-(Well, within reason.)
-But from healthcare benefits and parental leave, to a whole range of lifestyle perks, it’s all on offer.
+But we know it’s not just about salary - you name it, you get it (well, within reason).
+From paid breaks, healthcare benefits and parental leave, to a whole range of lifestyle perks, it’s all on offer.

 Being a Deputy Store Manager is incredibly varied.
 One day, you could be serving customers or receiving deliveries; while the next day you could be taking charge of the whole store.
 So as you can imagine, our Deputy Store Managers are great people to ask about life at Aldi.
 Watch their videos to hear what they have to say.

 Questions such as "What hours are you looking for?" will help us see if you're right for the opportunities we have.
-We'll also test key skills such as mental arithmetic, judgement or memory.
 Once you've submitted your application, our hiring managers will screen your answers.